 “First act” is ”being”, whereas “second act” is “doing”.
 What Pope Benedict XVI renounced is the “doing” of pope but not the “being” of pope.
 Therefore, he remains pope.
 Furthermore, the “powers” of the papacy belong to “first act”.
 The “operation” of those powers belong to “second act”.
 As an example, a baby in his mother’s womb is fully man and therefore has the power of reasoning.
 However, the operation of the power of reasoning will not be actuated until he attains the age of reason.
 Pope Benedict renounced the operation of the papal powers but not the powers themselves, which he ontologically could not do even if he intended to do unless he renounces the munus (being) of pope.

-I wish you all a most blessed Feast of the Immaculate Conception!
+I wish you all a most blessed Feast of the Annunciation of the Blessed Virgin Mary!

-How the Turk Came to Constantinople is taken from Volume XXII (1897) of The American Catholic Quarterly Review.
+Wages and the Principles of Justice is taken from Volume XXIV (1899) of The American Catholic Quarterly Review.